-Learn how to pack a backpack from a pro who has spent summers hiking in the bush for decades – and has learned how to pare down and make the most use of what little space there is.
+Learn how to pack a backpack from a pro who has spent summers hiking and backpacking in the bush for decades – and has learned how to pare down and make the most use of what little space there is.

 Before you even get started collect everything you want to take with you including all the food and snacks for the trip.
 Have a good look at any clothes you’ve included.

 Get rid of anything you are questioning – and keep only the clothes that will allow you to dress in layers.
 And remember, cotton kills so plan to take wicking, quick dry clothing.

 How to pack a backpack – where do you start?